MMD-FUSE: Learning and Combining Kernels for Two-Sample Testing Without Data Splitting: Learning Statistics for Permutation Tests

-In other words, if we compare \(\tau(\sZ)\) with the empirical quantile of \(\tau(g\sZ)\) as a test threshold, the type I error rate is no more than \(\alpha\).
-The potentially complex task of constructing a permutation test reduces to the trivial task of choosing the statistic \(\tau(\sZ)\).
-This result is also true for \emph{randomised} permutations of any number \(B \ge 1\) \emph{without} approximation, so an exact and computationally efficient test can be straightforwardly constructed this way.
-We emphasise that this result can also be more conveniently applied than \citet[Lemma 1]{romano2005exact}, which requires exchangablity and is commonly used.
-For example, the proofs of \citet[Proposition 1]{albert2019adaptive} and \citet[Proposition 1]{schrab2021mmd} could likely be greatly simplified by direct application of \Cref{th:hemerik-goeman}, without the need to explicitly prove exchangeability of the HSIC/MMD test statistic with its permuted variants.

-Importantly, \Cref{th:hemerik-goeman} holds for any \(\tau\).
+Here we discuss how we can improve permutation-based tests by learning parameters for them in an unsupervised manner.
+The reason that we highlighted \Cref{th:hemerik-goeman} in the previous section is that it holds for any \(\tau\).
 For example, we could use the MMD with a kernel chosen based on the data, \(\tau(\sZ) = \uMMD_{k = k(\sZ)}(\sZ)\); however, for each permutation \(\sigma\) we would need to re-compute \(\tau(\sigma\sZ) = \uMMD_{k = k(\sigma\sZ)}(\sigma\sZ)\), so the kernel being used would be different for each permutation.
 This has two major disadvantages: firstly, it might be computationally expensive to re-compute \(k\) for each permutation, especially for a deep kernel\footnote{A possibility envisaged by \emph{e.g.} \citet{liu2020learning} and dismissed due to the computational infeasability.}.
 Secondly, the \emph{scale} of the resulting MMD could be dramatically different for each permutation, so the empirical quantile might not lead to a powerful test.
 This second problem is related to the problem of combining multiple different MMD values into a single test which our MMD-FUSE statistics are designed to combat (\Cref{sec:mmd-fuse}; \emph{c.f.} also MMDAgg, \citealp{schrab2021mmd}).

 \textbf{Our Proposal.} In two-sample testing we propose to use a statistic \(\tau_{\theta}\) parameterised by some \(\theta\), where \(\theta\) is fixed for all permutations, but depends on the data in an \emph{unsupervised} or \emph{permutation-invariant} way.
 Specifically, we allow such a parameter to depend on \(\langle \sZ \rangle \coloneqq \{Z_1, \dots, Z_{n+m}\}\), the \emph{unordered} combined sample.
 Since our tests will not depend on the internal ordering of \(\sX\) and \(\sY\) (which are assumed i.i.d. under both hypotheses), the only additional information contained in \(\sZ\) over \(\langle \sZ \rangle\) is the \emph{label} assigning \(Z_i\) to its initial sample.
 This is justified since \(\langle \sZ \rangle = \langle \sigma \sZ \rangle\) for all \(\sigma \in \mathfrak S_{n+m}\), so setting \(\tau(\sZ) = \tau_{\theta(\langle\sZ\rangle)}(\sZ)\) gives a fixed \(\theta\) and statistic for all permutations to use in \Cref{th:hemerik-goeman}.
 The information in \(\langle \sZ \rangle\) can be used to fine-tune test parameters for any test fitting this setup.
 This solves both the computation and scaling issues mentioned above.